GabrielAndreiPreda/wishlist-app/README.md

   - [Issues](#issues)

 ## Overview
-(Listly) facilitates the organisation of your favorite past-time — shopping for cheapies made out of Chineseum
+Probabi-List-ic Purchases facilitates the organisation of your favorite past-time — shopping for cheapies made out of Chineseum

 ## Technologies
 The app is a single-page application that uses Angular for the front-end, NestJS for the back-end, and MySQL for the local database server